-A Society Event is one organised by one or more members of the Society’s Committee in the name of the William Herschel Society or the Bath Astronomers.
+A Society Event is one organised by one or more members of the Society’s Committee in the name of the Bath Astronomers.

 For any Society event which involves a child, the child must be accompanied by a responsible adult.
 In normal circumstances, a responsible adult will be the child’s parent, guardian or an adult acting in loco parentis.
 When Society events involve groups of children from an organisation (Scouts / Guides / Cubs / Brownies etc.), the organisation will ensure there are sufficient adults to accompany the children who have been vetted as suitable to work with children, and that the vetting adheres to the most recent legislation appropriate to the frequency of their involvement.
 It is the responsibility of the organisation, not the Society, to ensure the vetting is undertaken.
 For Society events occurring during twilight and darkness, the Society requires a minimum ratio of 1 responsible adult to 8 children.
 Organisations that do not adhere to the above will not be able to participate in such restricted light events.

 Members should be reminded that assisting children at telescopes (hands on) should be undertaken primarily by the parent or guardian and any help offered by members must be with the agreement of the child and parent/guardian.

 Any Society member noticing abuse of a child or children has a responsibility to immediately report such abuse to either the Police or to Children’s Services of Bath and North East Somerset.